What is the Best Type of Carpet for Allergy Sufferers?

 What Kind of Carpet is Best?

 Today, there are many carpets made of synthetic materials.
 These are much better for allergy sufferers because the materials repel allergens.
 The most effective allergy-controlling carpet fibers are nylon.
-The least effective are wood because allergens and mold thrive there.
+The least effective are wool because allergens and mold thrive there.
 In addition, shag carpeting should be avoided because the shorter the strands the less area there is for particles to be trapped in.
 Similarly, more tightly woven strands are also better at keeping allergens away.
 Furthermore, it’s important to purchase carpeting with a low VOC level to ensure your home is safe of toxic emissions which, aside from more serious health issues, can also cause allergic reactions.

 When installing a new carpet there are a number of steps you can take to prevent aggravating allergies.
-For one, have your carpet installer unroll and air-out the carpet in a well-ventilated area before installing it.
+For one, have your carpet installer unroll and air out the carpet in a well-ventilated area before installing it.
 Additionally, have any sensitive individuals leave your home during and immediately following the installation.
 Once installed, be sure to ventilate the room properly by opening windows and using fans to increase the amount of fresh air exchanged in the room.
 This will send away dust and other particles that came with the carpet.

 Proper maintenance of your carpet will also help reduce allergy-related problems.
 Be sure to vacuum and clean your carpet regularly.
 You should also consider hiring professional carpet cleaners to perform a periodic deep clean using steam and other methods.